OVERVIEW OF YOUR INDIA TOUR

 All of our India tours include a chauffeur-driven vehicle, superior accommodation, some meals, and a local guide.
 We offer 3, 4 and 5 star accommodation and compact, luxury and SUV vehicles.
 All tours can be customized to your specific preferences.
 Please call for pricing and availability.

-After breakfast proceed for a full day city tour of Old & New Delhi.
-In the Old city visit Red Fort built by Emperor Shah Jahan; Jama Masjid, one of the largest mosques in India; Raj Ghat– the memorial of Mahatma Gandhi and enjoy a walking tour in Chandni Chowk– the silver street of Delhi bustling with activity.
+Morning after breakfast you will proceed for a full day city tour of Old & New Delhi.
+In the Old city visit Red Fort (drive pass) built by Emperor Shah Jahan; Jama Masjid, one of the largest mosques in India; Raj Ghat– the memorial of Mahatma Gandhi and enjoy a walking tour in Chandni Chowk– the silver street of Delhi bustling with activity.

 In the afternoon visit Qutab Minar, the tallest stone tower in India; Humayun’s Tomb built in the Indo Persian style and a predecessor to The Taj Mahal in Agra; India Gate – A War Memorial Arch.
 Also drive past the President’s House, Parliament House, Government Secretariat Buildings and Connaught Place – the heart of New Delhi and a busy shopping center.